Notes on hyperelliptic mapping class groups: Hyperelliptic mapping class groups

 \subsection{The complex of symmetric curves on $(S,\u)$}

 For a hyperbolic surface $S$, the complex of curves $C(S)$ is defined to be the (abstract) simplicial complex whose $k$-simplices consist of unordered $(k+1)$-tuples $\{[\g_0],\ldots,[\g_k]\}$ of distinct isotopy classes of pairwise disjoint non-peripheral simple closed curves on $S$.
 For a hyperelliptic surface $(S,\u)$, we then define the \emph{complex of symmetric curves} $C(S,\u)$ to be the subcomplex of $C(S)$ consisting of simplices fixed by the hyperelliptic involution $\u$.
-More intrinsically, this can also be defined as follows:
+More intrinsically and more generally, this can be defined as follows:

-\begin{definition} A \emph{multicurve} is a set $\s=\{\g_0,\ldots,\g_k\}$ of mutually disjoint simple closed curves on $S$.
+\begin{definition} \begin{itemize}\leavevmode \item A \emph{multicurve} is a set $\s=\{\g_0,\ldots,\g_k\}$ of mutually disjoint simple closed curves on $S$.
 A multicurve $\s$ on $S$ is \emph{essential} if its elements are in distinct isotopy classes and no element of $\s$ is peripheral.
 We say that a multicurve $\s$ on a hyperelliptic surface $(S,\u)$ is \emph{symmetric} if $\u(\s)$ is isotopic to $\s$.
-Then, the complex of symmetric curves $C(S,\u)$ is the (abstract) simplicial complex whose simplices are isotopy classes of symmetric essential multicurves on $S$. \end{definition}